Blood Orange (2016 film): Critical reception

 In the UK, the Radio Times commented that "the twist isn't entirely concealed, but it is surprisingly atmospheric and artful."
 The Guardian gave the film three stars out of five.
 Critic Stuart Bannerman described the film as “one of the highlights of my film viewing year”, and as “very well directed and filmed in beautiful locations”.
-The Hollywood Reporter said that Iggy Pop “oozes craggy charisma in his first starring role” and that his “casting should give it cult appeal in theaters”, but described the film as "more self-conscious homage to vintage film noir than a fully rounded addition to the genre", and criticised director Tobias for requiring Barnfield to appear nude in several scenes, commenting that "for male-written female-fantasy figures, the line between empowerment and exploitation is often a fuzzy one".
+Stephen Dalton of The Hollywood Reporter said that Iggy Pop “oozes craggy charisma in his first starring role” and that his "casting should give it cult appeal in theaters", but described the film as "more self-conscious homage to vintage film noir than a fully rounded addition to the genre", and criticised director Tobias for requiring Barnfield to appear nude in several scenes, commenting that "for male-written female-fantasy figures, the line between empowerment and exploitation is often a fuzzy one".

-DVD release
+Home media

-Blood Orange (2016 film) is available on DVD in Region 1 (USA), Region 2 (Europe) and Region 4 (Australia).
+Blood Orange (2016 film) was released on DVD in Region 1 (USA), Region 2 (Europe) and Region 4 (Australia).